tornoren/me/content/posts/ai-journey.md

 A machine only does what you tell it to do.
 That observation almost echoes the definition of a machine.

 I fear what I don't understand.
-So every week I will post an update of what I have learned and hopefully understood.
+So every ~~week~~ time I have something to share, I will post an update of what I have learned and hopefully understood.

 The goal of any journey is to go through some kind of change.
 For better or worse: Here I come.